vatpac-technology/sops/docs/events/worldflight/Terminal Areas/darwin.md

 - Assigned the lower of `F180` or the `RFL`; and
 - Tracking via **TOREX**

-All other aircraft going to TRS CTA will be **Heads-up** Coordinated.
+All other aircraft going to ARA CTA will be **Heads-up** Coordinated.

 ### TRT to DN TCU
 Standard as per [DN TCU Local Instructions](../../../../../../terminal/darwin/#arrivals)